Windies chasing consistency in Ireland series

 “So they're looking forward to it (Ireland series) and the last three days or so, you can see the enthusiasm and the excitement in the guys, so hopefully that can transcend onto the cricket field and we can start 2022 on a different level and start that template going forward.”

-West Indies swept Ireland 3-0 the last time the two teams met in early 2020 and Pollard stressed it was important his side produced a positive result this time around.
+West Indies swept Ireland 3-0 the last time the two teams met in early 2020 and Pollard stressed it was important his side produce a positive result this time around.

 “The sad reality is I don't believe if we win these games – this might be taken out of context – it is something people would expect us to do … but if we were to lose, then that brings a different perspective.